Travel Insurance for Alaska

 Do I Need a Passport for Alaska?

 No, U.S. citizens are not required to present a passport upon entering Alaska.
 However, U.S. citizens and permanent residents should keep in mind that they will need a passport if they will be traveling through Canada.
-Currently, Americans flying to Alaska will need an acceptable form of government-approved ID and in late 2020 Real ID will be required, even when traveling domestically.
+Currently, Americans flying to Alaska will need an acceptable form of government-approved ID and in 2025 Real ID will be required, even when traveling domestically.

 Non-U.S. citizens are required to present a valid passport with more than six months before its expiration at the time of entering Alaska.